-To enable senior to live independently and remain in their communities by providing essential safety modifications and repairs.
+To enable seniors to live independently and remain in their communities by providing essential safety modifications and repairs to their homes.

 In 2015, SARFS completed 39 applications for home repairs

 In 2011, SARFS replaced both outer access doors and repaired flooring throughout the two-story home of Mabel, an 85 year-old who has lived in Rogers Park since the 1950’s.
 As Mabel is 80 percent blind, she was having trouble navigating from room to room of the house.
 The old floor was uneven and badly worn, and Mabel could easily have tripped and fallen, ending up with a broken hip or worse.
 And thanks to the sturdy new doors that SARFS installed, Mabel feels much safer at night.